nxskok/pasias/docs/15-logistic-regression.md

 that ethical behaviour will always lead to good consequences (and thus that  if a behaviour leads to any bad consequences at all, it is unethical).
 <label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">I get confused about the difference between morals  and ethics.
-This is a very short description of that difference:  url{http://smallbusiness.chron.com/differences-between-ethical-issues-moral-issues-business-48134.html</span>.
-The
-basic idea is that morals are part of who you are, derived from religion, philosophy etc. Ethics are how you act in a particular
-situation: that is, your morals, what you believe, inform your ethics, what you do.
-That's why the students had to play the role of an ``ethics committee'', rather than a "morals committee"; presumably the researcher had good morals, but an ethics committee had to evaluate what he was planning to do.
+This is a very short description of that difference:  http://smallbusiness.chron.com/differences-between-ethical-issues-moral-issues-business-48134.html.
+The basic idea is that morals are part of who you are, derived from religion, philosophy etc. Ethics are how you act in a particular situation: that is, your morals, what you believe, inform your ethics, what you do.
+That's why the students had to play the role of an  ethics committee, rather than a morals committee; presumably the researcher had good morals, but an ethics committee had to evaluate what he was planning to do, rather than his character as a person.</span>
-}

 After being exposed to all of that, each student stated their decision about whether the research should continue or stop.